|Rating:||8.7 / 10|

 This is a great option just in case your main filter goes down or for when you have a concern about viruses being present in the water; particularly when travelling overseas

-You can purchase Katadyn Micropur Forte Purifier Tablets online from Wild Earth or Wildfire Sports
+You can purchase Katadyn Micropur Forte Purifier Tablets online from Wild Earth

 Disclosure: Some of the above links are affiliate links, meaning, at no additional cost to you, we may earn a commission if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!